ncatlab/nlab-content/pages/6/9/4/0/10496/content.md

 * table of contents
 {: toc}

-This entry has some overlap with [[topological state of matter]], however unlike it, it does not include [[symmetry protected trivial order]].
+This entry has some overlap with [[topological state of matter]], however unlike that entry, this entry does not include [[symmetry protected trivial order]], since [[symmetry protected trivial order]] contain no topological order by definition.

 ## Idea